PerimeterX/perimeterx-nginx-plugin/README.md

     >**NOTE:** Certificate location may differ between Linux distributions.
 In CentOS/RHEL systems, the CA bundle location may be located at `/etc/pki/tls/certs/ca-bundle.crt`.

 * ###### <a name="nginx_lua_timer_initialization"></a>Lua Timer Initialization
   Add the init with a Lua script.
-The init is is used by PerimeterX to hold and send metrics at regular intervals.
+The init is used by PerimeterX to hold and send metrics at regular intervals.

   ```
   init_worker_by_lua_block {